Kim Newport Band

 with legendary host, Gay Byrne.
 She released nine singles, and played in every county in Ireland.

-Kim arrived in Ireland in July, 1978.
-She and Gerry had met and performed together in California the previous year.
+Gallagher had met and performed together in California the previous year.
 Born in California, this was to be Kim's first home outside the "Golden State."
-Gerry lived and worked in Sligo from 1970 to 1976, including a stint with the original Magic and the Magic band from
+Gerry lived and worked in Sligo from 1970 to 1976, including a stint with the original

-The band quickly established themselves as a top regional band by winning the "Opportunity Knocks" talent competition in Ballyshannon, County Donegal.
+The band quickly established themselves as a regional band by winning the "Opportunity Knocks" talent competition in Ballyshannon, County Donegal.
 They gained a reputation for playing a good mix of pop and rock music, with a touch of country thrown in.
 Kim was also a solo winner in the Benson and Hedges "Golden

-Voice" competition held in Ballina, Co.
-Mayo.
-Within a few months, the band signed with Tom Kelly of Ballina, who also managed the Fairways Band featuring Gary Street and Sandy Duskey (now Sandy Kelly).
+Promotions of Ballina, who also managed the Fairways Band featuring Gary Street and Sandy Duskey (now Sandy Kelly).

-On August 15th, the Kim and the band traveled to Dublin to Dick Keating's Cuckoo's Nest Studio where they recorded Linda Ronstadt's When Will I Be Loved and Barbra Streisand's Evergreen as their first demos.
-After hearing the band's demo, Marcus
+On August 15th, the Kim and the band traveled to Dublin to Dick Keating's Cuckoo's Nest Studio where they recorded

-Connaughton of Hawk Records came to hear the band play and they were signed by Brian Molloy and Marcus on December 13, 1978.
-Hawk was also home to the Cotton Mill Boys and Johnny McEvoy, among other top Irish acts.
+Connaughton of Hawk Records came to hear the band play and they were signed by Brian Molloy and Marcus

 Kim's first recording was with The Cotton Mills Boys